-- Per Program 21, the City will conduct targeted outreach to inform property owners of rehabilitation assistance in neighborhoods with concentrations of lower-income households (e.g., in Reagan, Jenni Park, Sanger, and Jackson neighborhoods), as well as to owners of older housing units, which are scattered throughout the city. - Per Program 22, the City will promote available housing rehabilitation resources in areas of concentrated renter households or older housing stock to assist in reducing displacement risk and promote place-based revitalization for residents by improving living conditions and enabling them to stay in their home and community. - Per Program 23, the City's Code Enforcement division will continue to use code enforcement and substandard abatement processes to bring substandard housing units and residential properties into compliance with City codes and refer income-eligible households to County housing rehabilitation programs and promote targeted assistance for property owners and landlords of rental properties for assistance in making the code corrections.
+- Per Program 22, the City will conduct targeted outreach to inform property owners of rehabilitation assistance in neighborhoods with concentrations of lower-income households (e.g., in the John F. Kennedy Park and Lincoln Park neighborhoods), as well as areas of high segregation and poverty shown on Figure 3-1, Regional TCAC/HCD Opportunity Areas, and to owners of older housing units, which are in the city's original downtown core square mile area and scattered throughout the city. - Per Program 23, the City will promote available housing rehabilitation resources in areas of concentrated renter households or older housing stock to assist in reducing displacement risk and promote place-based revitalization for residents by improving living conditions and enabling them to stay in their home and community. - Per Program 24, the City's Code Enforcement division will continue to use code enforcement and substandard abatement processes to bring substandard housing units and residential properties into compliance with City codes and refer income-eligible households to County housing rehabilitation programs and promote targeted assistance for property owners and landlords of rental properties for assistance in making the code corrections.